a neon sign in a russian cafe

 expected

-Present passive participles in Russian are mostly formed from imperfective verbs (those meaning ongoing or habitual actions), although perfective verbs, especially with the negative prefix не[nye](not), can also serve as their base.
+Present passive participles in Russian are mostly formed from imperfective verbs (those meaning ongoing or habitual actions), although verbs, especially with the negative prefix не[nye](not), can also serve as their base.

 Exception!

-Though most present passive participles come from imperfective verbs, not all transitive imperfective verbs can be used to form present passive participles.
+Though most present passive participles come from imperfective verbs, not all imperfective verbs can be used to form present passive participles.
 There is no rule, unfortunately, but the trend is that short, one-syllable verbs with concrete rather than abstract meaning cannot form present passive participles.

 Here are some examples of imperfective transitive verbs in Russian that do not have present passive participle equivalents: